Caff1982/linkedin-skill-assessments-quizzes/microsoft-power-point/microsoft-power-point-quiz.md

 - [x] Convert to SmartArt.
 - [ ] Convert to Picture.

-#### Q30.
-How can you reorder the levels of shapes in a SmartArt diagram?

-- [ ] Retype the text
-- [ ] Change the shapes from rifht to left.
-- [x] Promote or Demote the shapes
-- [ ] Move the shapes up and down.

 #### Q31.
 Why would you trim a video?

 - [ ] To crop the video thumbnail.